Powering Insights: Using Power BI as a Business Analyst

 Power Pivot:

-Using DAX (Data Analysis Expressions), BAs may manage enormous datasets, construct relationships between tables, and create calculated fields/columns.
+• Using DAX (Data Analysis Expressions), you can manage enormous datasets, construct relationships between tables, and create calculated fields/columns.

 Power Map & Power View:

-These are visualisation tools that allow BAs to produce interactive charts, graphs, and maps.
+• Probably my favourite tool, these are visualisations that allow you to produce interactive charts, graphs, and maps.

 Five Steps for Effective Data Analysis in Power BI